meetpatel94/Game-Analytics-Unlocking-Tennis-Data-with-SportRadar-API/readme.md

 ## 📌 Project Overview

-Game Analytics is a comprehensive Tennis Analytics Dashboard built using Python, MySQL, and Streamlit.
-The application collects tennis competition, venue, complex, competitor, and ranking data from the Sportradar Tennis API and provides interactive visualizations, analytics, and insights through a modern web interface.
+Game Analytics is a comprehensive Tennis Analytics Dashboard built using Python, Neon PostgreSQL, and Streamlit.
+The application extracts tennis competition, venue, complex, competitor, and ranking data from the Sportradar Tennis API, stores structured data in Neon PostgreSQL, and provides interactive visualizations, analytics, and insights through a modern web interface.

 The project enables users to explore competition structures, analyze player rankings, investigate venues and complexes, and gain meaningful insights from tennis tournament data.